It’s that time of year again – I’m planning a hike in the European Alps, that incredible theme park for lovers of alpine

 This book includes treks with a range of difficulty from only mildly demanding to properly strenuous.
 There are a few where you will need skills and equipment to cross glaciers.

-One particular lifegoal is the Walkers’ Haute Route.
+One particular lifegoal of mine is the Walkers’ Haute Route.
 This follows the Pennine Alps and offers views of some of the most stunning panoramas in Europe.
 This sounds like a tough and adventurous route and one of the most beautiful in Europe.

 So what’s it going to be for the Wandering Kiwi this summer in the Alps?
 I am limited to one week of hiking and want to do something fairy strenuous.
 Everyone’s hiking holiday will be different and there are options for everyone.

 Or I will head for the Dolomite mountains of Italy.
 There are a series of long-distance walks in the Dolomites dubbed Alta Via 1 through 6.
 I did some day walks on a trip to Italy’s Dolomite Mountains back in 2007 and ever since I have been itching to return.

 I was impressed by the warm welcome of the mountain huts and loved the sections of Via Ferrata (Iron Way) we completed.
 This area has loads of opportunities for rewarding hiking and I’m reading Cicerone’s Trekking in the Dolomites.

 Thanks Cicerone for not only helping choose my trekking holiday this year, but for inspiring me for many years to come!